 The study conducted by The Kirby Institute, has shown that HIV positive men who are on treatment and have an undetectable viral load (UVL) do not transmit HIV to their partners.
 For more information, visit www.oppositesattract.net.au

 3. experiences of HIV – THE SEROCONVERSION STUDY

-The Seroconversion Study is a study of people in Australia recently diagnosed with HIV.
-This research has been running since 1992 and continues to make a real difference to the lives of people affected by HIV.
+The Seroconversion Study was a study of people in Australia recently diagnosed with HIV.
+This research ran between 2007-2015, and continues to make a real difference to the lives of people affected by HIV.

 The ways HIV can affect our lives has changed over time, and it is crucial to gather current, relevant information about those experiences.

 The information collected in this survey is playing a major role in health promotion for those affected by HIV, will assist in prevention efforts by local communities, and will aid in addressing the needs of those dealing with a recent HIV diagnosis.